sblyr/tools/docs/field.md

 # Field

-A field can contain the following properties:
+A field is one of the resources that can be defined in the [schema](/docs/schema.md) and contains the following properties:

 | name         | description                                                                                                                                                                                                                                                                                                                 |
 | ------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |